 - Faculty and student engagement in local, national, and global communities.

-Today, the school includes four academic departments that touch upon important areas of the health and health care fields.
+Today, the school includes five academic departments that touch upon important areas of the health and health care fields.
 They are:

 - Department of Health Systems Administration

 - Department of Human Science